IMSY-DKFZ/task-fingerprinting/README.md

 # Beyond Knowledge Silos: Task Fingerprinting for Democratization of Medical Imaging AI

-This repositories accompanies our (submitted) paper and provides code to reproduce the experiments.
+This repository accompanies our (submitted) paper and provides code to reproduce the experiments.
 It provides intermediate results that allow to explore the experiments or test other task distances to compare outcomes.